 The Renaissance Row Apartments in Park Heights celebrated its Grand Opening in May.
 CEI provided structural, civil, and landscape architecture on this 84-unit affordable housing complex, which is part of the Park Heights Renaissance neighborhood revitalization.

-The modernization of the 240-year-old Lexington Market is on track to be complete in Fall 2022.
-The renovation will preserve the market’s culture and history, while making it a modern destination for a new generation.
+Lexington Market celebrated its reopening this October after four years of extensive renovations.
+The project preserved the market’s culture and history, while making it a modern destination for a new generation.
 CEI was proud to serve as civil and structural engineer on this landmark project.

 First performing arts center under construction in Garrett Co.